Community Programs & Resources

 Volunteer Program

-We are currently building on our volunteer base and increasing participation by offering a 2 session initial training.
+We are currently building on our volunteer base and increasing participation by offering an online orientation & hands-on training.
 Ongoing training and specialized training are then provided for volunteers based on their needs and interests.
-Many citizens, children and their families, local students from University of Notre Dame, St. Mary’s Bethel, IUSB, and Purdue colleges join our family of volunteers to make the lives of our animals healthy, happy and adoptable along with raising funds and awareness about shelter programs.
+Many citizens, children, their families, and local students from the University of Notre Dame, St. Mary’s Bethel, IUSB, and Purdue colleges join our family of volunteers to make the lives of our animals healthy, happy, and adoptable along with raising funds and awareness about shelter programs.

 Community Education & Outreach

 Our staff, volunteers and pets visit local K-12 grade schools in the area and present information about the prevention of abuse and the humane care of animals.
-One such program is called HELP (Humane Education Learning Program) which brings animal books to classrooms throughout our community.
-Another great program is Paws For Pages.
-This literacy program is open to children between the ages of 6-13 which takes place at the shelter.
+One such program is Paws For Pages.
+This literacy program is open to children passionate about animals.
 Children take turns reading to the adoptable pets and then participate in crafts and animal presentations.
 Programs are also available for area service club visits.
 The use of public service announcements, television and newspaper exposure, and free literature are other ways that we reach out to the community.
 During the summer, the Junior Humane Society Day Camp teaches our youth who are interested in the humane treatment of animals.

 Pet Safe Program

-Emergency shelter is provided free for up to two weeks when owners are forced into temporary shelter because of domestic abuse, fires or other emergency situations.
-Animals are also vaccinated and groomed during their temporary stay.
+Emergency shelter is provided free for up to two weeks when owners are forced into temporary shelters because of domestic violence, fires, or other emergencies.
+Animals also receive a basic medical exam, are vaccinated, and are provided flea prevention during their temporary stay.
 This is a program that has helped many animals in dire need of housing and tender loving care.

 Spay/Neuter Program